 You must be formally admitted to IU South Bend before you can register for classes at the Elkhart Center.
-For specific admission requirements, go to Admissions or contact the Office of Admissions at 574-520-4872.
+For specific admission requirements, go to the Office of Admissions or call 574-520-4872.
 Application, financial aid, and scholarship information is available at the Elkhart Center.
 New student packets may be picked up at 125 E. Franklin Street during regular office hours.

-To apply for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA) by the priority application date, March 10.
-To help you complete the FAFSA an online a financial aid worksheet is available at the Elkhart Center.
+To apply for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA) by the priority application date, October 2016 To help you complete the FAFSA a financial aid worksheet is available at the Elkhart Center.
 FAFSA applications received after the priority date may not be processed by the time tuition and fees are due.
-Financial aid questions should be directed to the Financial Aid Office at 574-520-4357 or e-mail firstname.lastname@example.org.
+Financial aid questions should be directed to the Office of Financial Aid at 574-520-4357 or email email@example.com.

-The Verizon Scholarship is available to students who complete their freshman year (at least 24 credit hours) in the SmartStart Program at the IU South Bend Elkhart Center.
+Verizon Scholarship is available to students who complete their freshman year (at least 24 credit hours) in the SmartStart Program at the IU South Bend Elkhart Center.
 To be eligible for the Verizon Scholarship, you must declare a course of study, earn a GPA between 3.0 and 4.0, and enroll in at least two courses at IU South Bend for the following fall semester.
-Application deadline is April 1.
+The paper application for this scholarship must be completed by April 1.

-The Esther P. Noffsinger Scholarship is awarded to students enrolled at IU South Bend who take at least one course at the IU South Bend Elkhart Center each semester the award is received.
+Esther P. Noffsinger Scholarship is awarded to students enrolled at IU South Bend who take at least one course at the IU South Bend Elkhart Center each semester the award is received.
 You must also reside in Elkhart County and demonstrate a record of academic merit by having a minimum GPA of 2.5.
 Preference is given to single mothers.
-Application deadline is April 1.
+Online application must be submitted by March 1.

-A detailed listing of tuition and other charges are located on the Bursar's page.
+A detailed listing of tuition and other charges are located on the Bursar's website.